braunm/sparseHessianFD/cran-comments.md

 ### R CMD check results
 There were no ERRORs or WARNINGs

-NOTE is probably related to changing from the Author/Maintainer fields to the Authors@R field in the DESCRIPTION file.
-There is no change to the maintainer.
+The only NOTE is related to the LICENSE file.
+See below.

 ### LICENSE
 LICENSE file has not changed from previous versions.